 This, he says, causes swelling in the scalp which then thickens and hardens into a dome shape.
-Tensile and compressive stresses then develop within the dome causing hair loss to develop.
+Tensile and compressive stresses then develop within the dome causing scalp tension and hair loss to develop.

 Choy's article also suggests that "detumescence therapy" can reverse this scalp swelling, and claims that observations showed "over 90% hair recovery" in all 100 people in a baldness study group.